omardrwch/rlplan/README.md

 # rlplan
 ______________

-The goals of this package are:
+Just some code I'm writing to test things.

-* Implement different environments (Markov Decision Processes) whose optimal policies/value functions are known;
+* Implement different environments (Markov Decision Processes) whose optimal policies/value functions can be computed.
+These environments can be used to debug RL algorithms.
-* Implement and evaluate reinforcement learning and planning algorithms.
+* Implement reinforcement learning and planning algorithms.

 # Requirements
 ______________